Summary of EU citizens' rights

 See UKCISA website and look at information for each of England, Wales, Scotland and Northern Ireland.

-✅ Government Student financial support for the 2021/2022 academic year.
+✅ Government student financial support

 See Gov.UK website for rules for England